Vinz2008/C./docs/compiler.md

 **-no-delete-import-file** : make the compiler not delete the temporary source file which where the includes and the imports are replaced

+**-verbose-std-build** : make the build of the standard library verbose

+**-no-delete-import-file** : make the compiler not delete the temporary file with imports replaced with externs

+**-no-gc** : make the compiler not add the functions for garbage collection

+**-no-imports** : desactivate imports in the compiler

+**-rebuild-gc** : force rebuilding the garbage collector source code

+**-no-rebuild-std** : make the compiler not rebuild the standard library.
+You probably only need to rebuild it when you change the target

+**-linker-flags=** : select additional linker flags